jmtalarn/elm-personal-site/content/posts/2017-08-11-build-publish-ionic-app-cordova-plugins.md

 <img class="size-full" src="../images/config_xml-strikethru.png" alt="" width="995" height="290" /> Change the id attribute from the widget element to your package name.

 It also asks you to set an SHA-1 debug key, needed in the case of the use of the authentication API.
 In order to get this SHA-1 key you need to generate it.
-In this link Google provides a guide of how to get it <a href="https://developers.google.com/drive/android/auth" target="_blank" rel="noopener">https://developers.google.com/drive/android/auth</a>.
+In this link Google provides a guide of how to get it [https://developers.google.com/drive/android/auth](https://developers.google.com/drive/android/auth).

 <blockquote>**TL;DR** If you have the keytool command installed you can get it by running this command pointing to your project keystore.